Robotslam/robotslam-nodejs/README.md

 wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh
 ```

-*Remember to ensure the port is open in Security Groups.*
+*Remember to check that the ports used by OpenVPN are open (Security Groups in EC2 settings).*

 ### Installing nginx as reverse proxy